Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 You may want to include features in your app that WeWeb does not offer by default.
 In WeWeb, that means custom components.
 You create or import them into WeWeb’s editor.

 These are Vue.js components that require some adjustments to make them compatible with WeWeb.
-The documentation is lacking for custom components, but you can check the WeWeb community.
+The documentation is improving but still lags the product — the WeWeb community forum is the more reliable source.

-Keeping this in mind, you can also use WeWeb AI to create custom components.
-It is trained on WeWeb's existing components and can even fork the current components and update them as needed.
+You can also use WeWeb AI to create custom components.
+It is trained on WeWeb’s existing components and can fork and update them on request.
+Generated components are fully editable in code.

 Read more: Generating custom components with WeWeb AI